zhmylove/math-revhash/README.md

 Compute `$number = revunhash($hash, $length, $A, $B, $C)`.
 It takes the same arguments as `revhash` besides:

-- `$hash` hash value that should be translated back to a number.
+- `$hash` is hash value that should be translated back to a number.

 ## hash

 Just an object oriented alias for revhash: `$hash = $obj->hash($number)`.
-All hash function parameters will be taken from the object itself.
+All the hash function parameters will be taken from the object itself.

 ## unhash

 Just an object oriented alias for revunhash:
 `$number = $obj->unhash($hash)`.
-All hash function parameters will be taken from the object itself.
+All the hash function parameters will be taken from the object itself.

 ## new